isovector/certainty-by-construction/src/book/Chapter8-Isomorphisms.lagda.md

   fin-fin = ≅-refl
 ```

-Furthermore, we know that `type:Bool` has two elements, the proof of which is
-surprisingly tedious:
+Let's try a (slightly) less trivial example, and show that `type:Bool` has
+exactly two elements.
+Rather surprisingly, this is significantly more tedious
+than we might expect:

 ```agda
   open Iso